Aloha ʻĀina, Mālama ʻĀina -

 I love the wise Hawaiian cultural values of Aloha ʻĀina, Mālama ʻĀina, which reflect a deep love and stewardship of the land.
 I feel deeply connected and grateful to our mother earth, as she shares her sustaining abundance and great beauty with all beings, every day.
 I continue to be amazed by the inspiring tapestry of natural plant and animal life, and the life-sustaining soils and waters.
 I want to devote my life to living and encouraging a deeper love and stewardship of the earth.
 We can return to this place of respect, reverence and gentleness with the earth, and each other.

-Our ‘modern’ industrial/post-industrial culture has wreaked havoc on the natural world and reflects what I feel is imbalanced thinking and values: money/status/stuff seeking, selling, competition, greed, convenience, and a disposable, fantasy-oriented culture.
-I feel this modern dis-ease is not aligned with living in loving harmony with the earth, or each other.
+Our ‘modern’ industrial/post-industrial culture has wreaked havoc on the natural world and reflects what I feel is imbalanced thinking and values: ego/mental focus, money/status seeking, hierarchy ('pyramid culture'), materialism, competition, greed, and a 'disposable', fantasy-oriented culture.
+I feel this modern dis-ease is not aligned with living in loving harmony with the earth, each other, and all of life.

 We can, with awareness and intention, make lighter footprint choices every day and practice loving and respecting our beautiful mother earth.
 I feel the wave of earth-honouring energy rising, and I am happy to be on this wave! : ) Please join me...